recca0120/subl-handler/README.md

 @="\"wscript.exe\" \"C:\\subl-handler.vbs\" 1 \"C:\\Program Files\\Sublime Text 3\\sublime_text.exe\" %1"
 ```

-This adds the subl-handler.vbs script as a handler for subl: protocol.

-When you click subl: link your browser will run this script.
-The script reads the subl: link, parse it and run the selected text editor with proper command line arguments.
+This adds the subl-handler.vbs script as a handler for `subl:` protocol so when you click `subl:` link your browser will run the script.
+The script reads the link, parse it and run the selected text editor with proper command line arguments.